 For those living in urban areas, fixing short-sightedness is easy: pop into a local chemist, select a pair of ‘readers’, use the eye-test chart to check and voila – you can see clearly again!
 But for hundreds of thousands of people living in remote rural communities, this is not possible and failing sight is a serious problem; it reduces an individual’s ability to work, earn income, provide for their families and remain a productive and valued member of their community.

 Started by the late Mashozi (Gill) Holgate during our round-the-world 23° 27’ Tropic of Capricorn expedition and in keeping with our theme of ‘using adventure to improve lives’, the Mashozi’s Rite to Sight campaign supplies poor-sighted, mostly elderly people in remote areas with reading glasses.
 It takes just a few minutes to conduct an eye test and find the right strength of spectacles, but the instant gratitude from Rite to Sight recipients and the immediate difference it makes in their lives is always heart-warming.

 Since the inception of the Mashozi’s Rite to Sight Campaign, the Kingsley Holgate Foundation has directly distributed over 221, 500 reading glasses across Africa.
 In addition, in 2019 we partnered with the non-profit medical association Doctors For Life and provided life-changing cataract operations to hundreds of people living in the vast and remote Zambezi River Delta in Mozambique.

-Now, tens of thousands of poor-sighted people can thread a needle, do handicraft, weave a mat or basket, bait a fishing hook, read the Bible, Koran or newspaper, see messages on their cell phones and have the ‘Rite to Sight’!
+Now, tens of thousands of poor-sighted people can thread a needle, do handicraft, weave a mat or basket, bait a fishing hook, read the Bible, Koran or newspaper, see messages from loved ones on their cell phones and have the gift of sight!